 The Indonesian Rupiah (pronounced “rue-pee-ah”) is Bali’s main form of currency and is often abbreviated as Rp or sometimes Rs.
 The official currency code for the Indonesian Rupiah is IDR and you will often find prices in shops abbreviated before the amount, such as Rp 10.000.
-Similar to our Australian Dollar the currency is rather colourful which can make it easier to get to grips with unlike other foreign currencies you may have used in the past.
+Similar to our Australian Dollar the currency is rather colorful which can make it easier to get to grips with unlike other foreign currencies you may have used in the past.
 When you first start to shop around in Bali you will see that amounts tend to be quite large because of all the zeros.
 Don’t let this put you off initially as more often than not prices are given with the thousand already implied.
 Something that costs “one hundred” would usually mean 100.000 rupiahs which would cost around $10 Aussie Dollars.

 What Denominations Are Available For The Indonesian Rupiah

-Similar to Aussie Dollars, the Indonesian Rupiah is colourful which makes it very easy to differentiate which note is which.
+Similar to Aussie Dollars, the Indonesian Rupiah is colorful which makes it very easy to differentiate which note is which.
 There is nothing worse than getting to your destination and by the time you leave, you still have no idea which note is which when dealing with your foreign currency.

 The smaller denominations from 1,000 to 5,000 are all fairly similar but it is fairly easy to determine which is which.
-Below is a brief overview of the main banknote denominations with their colours for reference.
+Below is a brief overview of the main banknote denominations with their colors for reference.

 - The Rp.
 5.000 Banknote is Brown.